-- Improve regeneration mechanisms to ensure town centre buildings and civic amenities meet the needs of local businesses and consumers. - Improve mechanisms for maintaining and adapting our town centres into attractive and inviting environments to visit, work, and live. - c.
-Address the historic lack of regeneration funding in the Isle of Man, which has led to a decline in townscape quality in some areas.
+- a.
+Improve regeneration mechanisms to ensure town centre buildings and civic amenities meet the needs of local businesses and consumers. - Improve mechanisms for maintaining and adapting our town centres into attractive and inviting environments to visit, work, and live. - c.
+Address the historic lack of regeneration funding in the Isle of Man which has led to a decline in townscape quality in some areas.

-- 1. Relaunch an updated Town and Village Regeneration Scheme. - Collaborate with Department of Infrastructure (DOI) and Local Authorities regarding future regeneration works to ensure businesses are involved early in decision-making processes. - Incentivise the regeneration of public spaces including public streets, squares, and parks.
+- Relaunch an updated Town and Village Regeneration Scheme. - 2.
+Collaborate with DOI and Local Authorities regarding future regeneration works to ensure businesses are involved early in decision-making processes. - 3.
+Attract private sector investment into Town Centres to fill leisure gaps and meet business unit requirements. - Incentivise the regeneration of public spaces including public streets, squares, and parks.